 Schedule an Event

-To avoid competing with events that are likely to draw a similar audience, check your proposed date/time on the calendar before you commit to an event date and time.
-Be aware that dates more than 120 days in the future will need to be checked using the Calendar tab on the Home screen in 25Live or by calling the College Events office at 315-859-4243.
+To avoid competing with events that are likely to draw a similar audience, check your proposed date and time on the calendar before you commit to an event date and time.
+Be aware that dates more than 120 days in the future will need to be checked using the Calendar in 25Live or by calling the College Events office at 315-859-4243.

 - Sign in to 25Live

 - Create an Event.
 You will request a specific space during the reservation process.
-You can check the space availability before creating your event using the Find Available Locations box or the Locations tab.
-You will not be able to submit your reservation without selecting a space.
-Please note the other required fields for your reservation include Event Name, Event Type, Sponsoring Organization(s), Date and Time, Description and Location(s).
+You can check the space availability before creating your event using the Find Available Locations box or the Locations Search.
+Please do not submit an request without choosing a location.

 - Enter Event Name.
 This field is limited to 40 characters.
 If you have a longer title, please put a short descriptive name in this field then add your longer title as the first line in the description field.
 Only include the name of an individual if it is easily recognizable to a broad audience or the Hamilton Community.
 See sample event names.

 - Enter Event Description.
-The description appears on the web calendar.
+The description appears on the website calendar.
 The description should not be the same as the event name, and the event location and time do not need to be included.
+The description of your event should include the following (if applicable): long name of the event, full name of any acronyms you used in the Event Name, a concise but detailed description of the event, the cost, a link for more info or event website (please use the “insert/edit link” button above the description field), registration info, speaker’s bio, sponsoring organization(s) or funding source(s).
 Please be as complete as possible.
 This calendar is used by many different audiences and you will ensure appropriate and engaged attendees if you describe your event in detail.
 It is recommended to include a speaker's biography particularly if the presenter is not widely known.
 See sample event descriptions.

-- You will receive an immediate acknowledgement that your request has been submitted — that is NOT your confirmation.
+- Upon saving your request the system will give you an immediate acknowledgement that your request has been submitted — that is NOT your confirmation.
 The acknowledgement will also indicate that your request has been changed to a preference — this is normal.

-CACC meetings are held every Tuesday at noon in Sadove Student Center.
-Representatives from Student Activities, Campus Safety, Bon Appetit Food Service, Physical Plant, AV and College Events will be there to confirm your arrangements and to ensure that all of your programming needs are met.
-CACC attendance is strongly recommended for all events requiring support services.
+Weekly events meetings are held every Tuesday at noon in the Sadove Student Center Conference Room.
+Representatives from AV/LITS, Bon Appetit Food Service, Campus Safety, College Events, Facilities Management and Student Activities will be there to confirm your arrangements and to ensure that all of your programming needs are met.
+Meeting attendance is strongly recommended for all events requiring support services.

 Publicizing an Event